vmware-tanzu/tanzu-dev-portal/CONTRIBUTING_VIA_WEB.md

 1. Go to the
-   [Tanzu Developer Center on GitHub](https://github.com/vmware-tanzu/tanzu-dev-portal/tree/main/) This is where all the code for the site sits, such as Blogs, Guides, and Agile Practices.
+   [Tanzu Developer Center on GitHub](https://github.com/vmware-tanzu/tanzu-dev-portal/tree/main/) This is where all the code for the site sits, such as Blogs, Guides, and Practices.
 It is also open to the public for contribution.

 1. Click on Fork to make a copy of the code to your own GitHub account.